Health+Wellness

 • 90% of those with a chronic condition believe they could better manage it with a health monitoring device, with more than half saying they would potentially switch doctors to one who would prescribe a specialized device.7

-Implication: Practices must transition to serving as a constant supporter of comprehensive well-being by closing the gap between individually-held data sets and practice-level records.
+Implication: Practices must embrace this change by becoming consistent supporters of comprehensive well-being by closing the gap between individually-held data sets and practice-level records.

 So what do these 5 C’s mean for the future?
-Well for that you’ll have to download the full POV.
+To dive deeper into these transformative trends, download the full POV.
 We promise it’s worth it.
 Get it here.

 1 Source: https://c8y.doxcdn.com/image/upload/v1599769894/Press%20Blog/Research%20Reports/2020-state-telemedicine-report.pdf